dubek/malc/doc/internals.md

 #### Bytearray objects ####

-Mal types symbol, string and keyword are held internally as bytearray objects.
+Mal types *symbol*, *string* and *keyword* are held internally as bytearray objects.
 For these objects, the `len` field in the object header holds the length of the string pointed by `data` in bytes (including a terminating null char).  `data` of course points to the byte array itself.

 The type field indicates the Mal type: